English

 Excellent

-The mechanical advantages of forging are clear, particularly for applications requiring rigorous mechanical performance standards.
+The mechanical advantages of forging are evident, particularly in applications that require stringent mechanical performance standards.

 Section 5: Selecting Between MIM and Forging